Herb.jl: A Unifying Program Synthesis Library: Abstract

 \section{Abstract}

-Program synthesis -- the automatic generation of code given a specification -- is one of the most fundamental tasks in artificial intelligence (AI) and many programmers' dream.
-Numerous synthesizers have been developed to tackle program synthesis, manifesting different ideas to approach the exponentially growing program space.
-While numerous smart program synthesis tools exist, reusing and remixing previously developed methods is tedious and time-consuming.
-We propose Herb.jl, a unifying program synthesis library written in the Julia programming language, to address these issues.
-Since current methods rely on similar building blocks, we aim to modularize the underlying synthesis algorithm into communicating and fully extendable sub-compartments, allowing for straightforward re-application of these modules.
-To demonstrate the benefits of using Herb.jl, we show three common use cases: 1. how to implement a simple problem and grammar, and how to solve it, 2. how to implement a previously developed synthesizer with a just few lines of code, and 3. how to run a synthesizer against a benchmark.
+Program synthesis -- the automatic generation of code given a specification -- is one of the most fundamental tasks in artificial intelligence (AI) and the dream of many programmers.
+Numerous synthesizers have been developed to tackle program synthesis, offering different approaches to the exponentially growing program space.
+Although numerous state-of-the-art program synthesis tools exist, reusing and adapting them remains tedious and time-consuming.
+We propose Herb.jl, a unifying program synthesis library written in Julia, to address these issues.
+Since current methods share similar building blocks, we aim to break down the underlying algorithms into extendable, reusable subcomponents.
+To demonstrate the benefits of using Herb.jl, we show three common use cases: 1.\@ How to implement a simple problem and grammar, and how to solve it, 2.\@ How to implement and customize a previously developed synthesizer with just a few lines of code, and 3.\@ How to run a synthesizer against a benchmark.